© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Part of Eylesbarrow watershed reave is a scheduled monument protected by Historic England under reference 1010669.
 View the official record →

-Part of Eylesbarrow watershed reave is a Bronze Age boundary earthwork located on Dartmoor in Devon.
+Part of Eylesbarrow watershed reave is an ancient Bronze Age boundary system located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010669.

 Part of Eylesbarrow watershed reave is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010669.